Rockets’ general manager’s Hong Kong comments anger China

-BEIJING (AP) — China’s official basketball association says it will suspend cooperation with the Houston Rockets following a tweet by the team’s general manager in support of pro-democracy protesters in Hong Kong.
+BEIJING (AP) — China’s official basketball association says it will suspend cooperation with the Houston Rockets following a tweet by the NBA team’s general manager in support of pro-democracy protesters in Hong Kong.

 The Chinese Basketball Association said Sunday on its official Twitter-like Weibo account that Daryl Morey had made “improper remarks regarding Hong Kong” to which it expressed its “strong opposition.”